pistoriTech/Assignment3Group2/Group02_v[1].A3.md

 ## Manitoba Fire Risk API [Group 2]

 ### API Description
-This API will allow users to query different locations in Manitoba for their past and present Fire Danger ratings.
+This API allows users to query different locations in Manitoba for their past and present Fire Danger ratings.

 ### List of endpoints with parameters
 #### Endpoint: